EXPRESSCLUSTER/ExchangeServer/ExchangeServer2019/Exchange2019.md

     **Note** -

     One of the other scripts requires that the **Active Directory module for Windows PowerShell** feature is installed.
-Verify this on both Exchange servers before continuing by opening the **Add Roles and Features Wizard**, and from **Features** check the following: _Remote Server Administration Tools > Role Administration Tools > AD DS and AD LDS Tools > Active Directory Module for Windows PowerShell_.
+Verify this on both Exchange servers before continuing by opening the **Add Roles and Features Wizard**.
+From **Features**, check the following: _Remote Server Administration Tools > Role Administration Tools > AD DS and AD LDS Tools > Active Directory Module for Windows PowerShell_.
 Install it if it hasn't been installed yet.

 ### 2.4 Add Application Resources in ECX cluster to Control an Exchange Mailbox Database

-**STEP :- 1**
+**STEP 1**

 ### Adding 1st application resource [example: appli-check-service]